signalfx/tracing-examples/README.md

 with a rapidly growing community behind them.

 ## How should I think about instrumenting my application to enable distributed tracing?
-RPC layer(s) and web framework(s) are the best places to start when thinking about how to go about instrumentating your application - both of these will likely have a large coverage area and touch a significant number of transaction paths to give you baseline tracing coverage and visualize an end-to-end trace with a service-map.
+RPC layer(s) and service/web framework(s) are the best places to start when thinking about how to go about instrumentating your application - both of these will likely have a large coverage area and touch a significant number of transaction paths to give you baseline tracing coverage and visualize an end-to-end trace with a service-map.

-Next you should identify services critical to your business and look for areas not covered by your service framework.
+Next you should identify services critical to your business and look for areas not covered by rpc or service/web frameworks.
 Within these services, identify high value transactions and associated critical paths - instrument enough of these.